ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imagefield.md

 - `VersionNumber` = `1`
 - `LanguageCode` = `eng-GB`

-Images will be stored in `web/var/ezdemo_site/storage/images/0/8/4/1/1480-1-eng-GB`.
+Images are stored in `web/var/ezdemo_site/storage/images/0/8/4/1/1480-1-eng-GB`.

 Using the Field ID digits in reverse order as the folder structure maximizes sharding of files through multiple folders on the filesystem.

-Within this folder, images will be named like the uploaded file, suffixed with an underscore and the variation name:
+Within this folder, images are named like the uploaded file, suffixed with an underscore and the variation name:

 - `MyImage.png`
 - `MyImage_large.png`